danmayer/coverband/README.md

 ### No custom code or middleware required

-With older versions of coverband, projects would report to redis using rack or sidekiq middleware.
-After coverband 4.0, this should no longer be required and could cause performance issues.
+With older versions of Coverband, projects would report to redis using rack or sidekiq middleware.
+After Coverband 4.0, this should no longer be required and could cause performance issues.
 Reporting to redis is now automatically done within a background thread with no custom code needed.

 See [changelog](https://github.com/danmayer/coverband/blob/master/changes.md).